 Further, the role of prayer in the Christian and the church is vital.
 God’s house is to be a place of prayer (Mark 11:17).
 The early church practiced prayer as vital to their life and mission (Acts 1:14; 2:42; 4:31; 13:1-3).
 Prayer-saturation is perhaps the greatest indicator for those who are living and ministering in the power of the Holy Spirit.

 Below are at least 10 ideas for the believer and body to cultivate prayer.

 1) Be a prayer learner.
 Like any spiritual discipline, prayer can be learned.
 Some helpful resources: Paul Miller’s A Praying Life; Tim Keller’s Prayer; D.A.
-Carson’s A Call To Spiritual Reformation; Beth Moore’s Praying God’s Word, John Piper’s A Hunger for God, Don Whitney’s Praying The Bible, and even Mark Batterson’s The Circle Maker and Draw The Circle, among many others.
+Carson’s A Call To Spiritual Reformation; Beth Moore’s Praying God’s Word, John Piper’s A Hunger for God, Don Whitney’s Praying The Bible, Kendrick brothers The Battle Plan For Prayer, Ronnie Floyd’s The Power Of Prayer & Fasting, Megan Hill’s Praying Together, John O’s Prayer: How Praying Together Shapes The Church, and even with some caveats from Mark Batterson’s The Circle Maker and Draw The Circle, and Jentzen Franklin’s Fasting and The Fasting Edge, among others.

 Some sermons and studies I’ve shared: